AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-03-11-how-to-add-a-copy-to-clipboard-button-to-your-jekyll-blog.md

 }{% endcapture %}
 {% include code.html code=code lang="scss" %}

+> **Note**: Feel free to change the text and background colors to suit your own needs.

 If you take a closer look at `_includes/code.html`, you'll notice this interesting `data-code` attribute:

 ```liquid